CivicActions/ssp-toolkit/docs/ssp.md

 When Drupal user accounts are created, users' email addresses are verified by sending a single-use activation link to the user’s mailbox.
 The email recipient then uses the activation link to log in to the website and supply a password which must meet the system's password complexity requirements.

+##### Ilias

+When Ilias user accounts are created, users' email addresses are verified by sending a single-use activation link to the user’s mailbox.
+The email recipient then uses the activation link to log in to the website and supply a password which must meet the system's password complexity requirements.

 #### c

 ##### CivicActions